raymondborkowski/tiny-picker/README.md

         lastBox: document.getElementById('endDate'), // Required -- Overrides us finding the last input box
         startDate: new Date(), // Needs to be a valid instance of Date
         endDate: new Date(), // Needs to be a valid instance of Date
+        allowPast: true, // If you want the user to be able to select past dates
         monthsToShow: 2, // How many months to display
         days: ['Su','Mo','Tu','We','Th','Fr','Sa'], // Override for day abbreviations in the calendar
         local: 'es-US', // Specifiy the language and date format. < IE 10 defaults to en-US,